-- Vehicle miles traveled (VMT) per household: Housing growth was directed to locations expected to result in the lowest greenhouse gas emissions.
-This adjustment was based on a measure of the use of Bay Area freeways and roads called "vehicle miles traveled" (VMT).
-One vehicle (regardless of the number of passengers) traveling one mile constitutes one "vehicle mile."
-The number of vehicle miles traveled is highly correlated with greenhouse gas emissions.
-VMT data was derived from MTC's Regional Travel Demand Model. - Employment by 2040: To link housing growth more closely to job centers, the initial housing distribution was adjusted by an employment factor for each area, based on the total 2040 employment for each jurisdiction. - 4 Low-wage workers in-commuting from outside the Bay Area: This factor shifts housing growth to places that are importing many low-income workers.
-"Longitudinal employment and household dynamics" data from the U.S. Census Bureau was used to determine the number of workers commuting to and from a jurisdiction by income category in 2009 and previous years. - Housing values: To recognize places with high-quality services (schools, parks, infrastructure, etc.), the initial housing distribution was adjusted by a housing value factor, based on a jurisdiction's median home value in 2010.
-The 2010 U.S. Census was a data source for this analysis. - Local planning assumptions: This information, including locally adopted general plans and neighborhood plans, was supplied by local planning departments. - 7 Resource areas and farmland: This information was derived from farmland and resource lands, the locations of Priority Conservation Areas, and the urban growth boundaries.
+- Low-Wage Workers In-Commuting From Outside the Bay Area: This factor shifts housing growth to places that are importing many low income workers.
+"Longitudinal employment and household dynamics" data from the U.S. Census Bureau was used to determine the number of workers commuting to and from a jurisdiction by income category in 2009 and previous years. - Housing Values: To recognize places with high-quality services (schools, parks, infrastructure, etc.), the initial housing distribution was adjusted by a housing value factor, based on a jurisdiction's median home value in 2010.
+The 2010 U.S. Census was a data source for this analysis. - Local Planning Assumptions: This information, including locally adopted general plans and neighborhood plans, was supplied by local planning departments. - Resource Areas and Farmland: This information was derived from farmland and resource lands, the locations of Priority Conservation Areas, and the urban growth boundaries.